boat celebrates on middle clear creek

 people in blue raft wearing proper clothing for rafting

 Proper attire is an important aspect of any trip.
 Clothing can provide comfort and safety to the intrepid boater.
-Avoid cotton which retains water, making you colder; and steer toward quick-drying materials that can retain more heat.
-Here are some tips on what to wear rafting:
+Avoid cotton, which retains water, making you colder, and steer toward quick-drying materials that can retain more heat.
+Here are some tips on what to wear for rafting:

 Pro Tips: